Olusanya-Ayogbolabo/To-Do-List-App-Project/README.md

-# React Native To-Do List
+<h1>ABOUT MY SWEP PROJECT</h1>

-Simple react native to do list done as My SWEP Project It is a To-Do Application created for the said project that adds tasks,can mark task as do ne and delete tasks
+Simple react native to do list done
+It is a To-Do Application created for the said project that adds tasks,can mark task as done and delete tasks

-It was executed by running 'npm install' when the project is launched as a Git repository
+It is executed by running 'npm install' when the project is launched as a Git repository

  !!!
 Features
  - Add To-Do
  - Mark To-Do
  - Remove To-Do
  - Articles
- - Show User Location

  !!
 Build Setup